ashkan-abbasi66/python-comments/pytorch/intro/fcn/Readme.md

 ## TODO:

 - [ ] Dice score
+- [ ] write inference on one image for the trained FCN.
+Compare its result with pretrained models.
 - [ ] Full FCN implementation
 - [ ] Change dataset (e.g., use CamVid)